 What Actually Is Metabolism?

 At its core, metabolism is everything your body does to convert food and drink into energy.
 Even at rest, your cells are burning fuel to keep your heart beating, your lungs breathing, and your brain thinking.
-This baseline energy use is called your Basal Metabolic Rate (BMR), and it accounts for around 60–70% of the calories you burn each day.
+This baseline energy use, called your Basal Metabolic Rate (BMR), accounts for 60–70% of the calories you burn each day.

 The Muscle Factor: Your Body's Calorie Furnace